GeorgeWang26/cs246/lecture_c++.md

 In some languages - "finally" clauses that gurantee certain final actions - **not** in C++

-Only thing you can count on in C++, dtors for stack-allocateddata will run
+Only thing you can count on in C++, dtors for stack-allocated data will run

 Use stack-allocated data with dtors as much as possible - use the gurantee to your advantage